Tenants' Union policy priorities

 And it’s even worse for people in marginal rental accommodation – some of the most vulnerable members of the community – who are excluded from our tenancy laws altogether.

-The Tenants’ Union is for Just Renting – reformed tenancy laws that deliver greater justice in rental housing.
+The Tenants’ Union of NSW is for Just Renting – reformed tenancy laws that deliver greater justice in rental housing.

 - Fairer laws about tenancy termination – greater security for tenants